Sunset Limited: Daily service

 In 2009, Brian Rosenwald, a now-departed Amtrak executive, outlined ideas for a complete overhaul of the route, including daily service.
 It was to have the Texas Eagle operate over the Sunset Limiteds route west of San Antonio, with a stub train connecting San Antonio (with a cross-platform transfer) and New Orleans.
 The plans were halted when Union Pacific stated that to get a daily Sunset Limited, Amtrak would need to pay $750 million for infrastructure improvements.

 Passenger totals would double with daily service, according to the PRIIA study that looked at Texas Eagle/Sunset Limited service.
 It forecast an incremental improvement of more than 100,000 passengers from the daily service, which is already running in excess of 100,000 a year.
 In the meantime, the Union Pacific has double-tracked much of the route with its own money.
 However, Amtrak still lacks the equipment and funds needed to move to daily service.

 In June 2021, Senator Jon Tester of Montana added an amendment to the Surface Transportation Investment Act of 2021 which would require the U.S. Department of Transportation (not Amtrak itself) to evaluate daily service on all less-frequent long-distance trains, meaning the Sunset Limited and Cardinal.
 The bill passed the Senate Commerce Committee with bipartisan support, and was later rolled into President Biden's Infrastructure Investment and Jobs Act (IIJA), which Congress passed on November 5, 2021.
 The report is known as the Amtrak Daily Long-Distance Service Study and must be delivered to Congress within two years.

 In June 2023, Amtrak submitted an application for a federal grant to increase Sunset Limited service to operate daily.

+In December 2025, during a public meeting of Amtrak's board of directors, Roger Harris, company's vicepresident, announced that the necessary studies had been resubmitted to the FRA for evaluation of converting the Sunset Limited into a daily train.